ProtocolBench: Which LLM MultiAgent Protocol to Choose?: Experimental Results and Analysis

 \subsection{Agentic Tasks Performance}

 A2A emerges as the superior protocol for overall task utility across the \benchname{} scenarios, achieving the highest average quality score of 2.51 and success rate of 9.29 (Table~\ref{tab:sub-task-utility}).
-This performance advantage is particularly evident in the \textbf{GAIA} scenario, where A2A's hierarchical information aggregation capabilities and peer-to-peer coordination excel in distributed document analysis tasks.

 Compared to ACP, A2A demonstrates a substantial 10.57\% improvement in quality metrics and a remarkable 76.95\% enhancement in success rate, establishing it as the most effective protocol for heterogeneous collaborative workloads.
-From a stability perspective, the run-to-run analysis reveals that ACP exhibits the most consistent quality performance with minimal variance across three evaluation runs, while A2A shows greater variability in success rates, indicating potential sensitivity to environmental conditions or workload characteristics in complex multi-agent coordination scenarios.